blank

 How long should my first safari be?

-The ideal itinerary mixes a major reserve, a private conservancy, and a rift valley lake, often concluding with a relaxing beach extension.
+An optimal itinerary should consist of a large national park, a private conservancy, and a rift valley lake, ending with a beach destination.

 Border Crossing & Visa Logistics